 2. Add 1/4 tsp nigella seeds (kaalojeere), and 1 piece dry red chilli (broken into half) in oil.
 Stir them well.

 3. Immediately add 1 medium-sized sliced onion into the pan, and saute until soft and succulent.

 4. Add 2 crushed garlic cloves (optional), and saute until the garlic turns into little golden.

 5. Add chopped tomatoes, fry for a while, then add 1 tsp salt and 1/2 tsp turmeric powder to the kadai.
 Saute until tomatoes get soft.

-6. Then quickly add 1/2 cup of water into the kadai (to prevent the spices from getting burnt), mix them well, and bring them to a boil.
+6. Then quickly add 1/2 cup of water into the kadai (to prevent the spices from getting burnt), mix them well, and bring altogether to a boil.

 7. Once the gravy dries off then quickly pour the dal into the kadai, mix well, and add 2 more cups of water (hot water or water at room temperature)